JZacharyG/StickyGraph/README.md

 # StickyGraph

-A javascript program to help you quickly visualize and work with small (undirected) graphs.
+A javascript program to help you quickly visualize and work with small (undirected) graphs and multigraphs.

 ## Purpose